Worldbuilding

 Strata Keeps Score

-The same treatise that denies will an opposite also slips in a warning about the Strata: the world holds shape because minds insist on seeing it that way.
-The text frames Strata as the layer that remembers, while the Ether below keeps shifting.
+The same treatise that denies Will an opposite also slips in a warning about the Strata: the world holds shape because minds insist on seeing it that way.
 Every creature that perceives the world adds another thread of expectation, and the weave becomes harder to change.
-“Without substance, substance wouldn’t be,” the scribe jokes, but the line carries teeth, and it’s the natural counterpoint to the responsibility I outline in Will Against the World.
+“Without substance, substance wouldn’t be,” the scribe jokes.
+It’s the natural counterpoint to the responsibility I outline in Will Against the World.

-When I map historical accounts of grand workings, the timeline tracks with population curves.
+When I map historical accounts of grand workings the timeline tracks with population curves.
 Sparse eras brim with miracles, dense eras with bureaucracy.
-The book predicts that trend outright, more people mean more shared assumptions, and those assumptions calcify the Strata until Expression feels like trying to sculpt granite with breath alone.
-The magician doesn’t just fight physics; they wrestle with consensus reality.
+The book explains that trend.
+More people mean more shared assumptions, and those assumptions calcify the Strata until Expression feels like trying to sculpt granite with your breath.

-The Ioma is the most vivid counterexample because its perpetual mist and len cycle blunt the Strata’s gaze.
-The fracture behaves like a river of condensed fog that shields entire districts from constant observation.
-When half the day disappears into vapor and ritual sleep, the world forgets itself just enough for Ether to seep through.
-That’s why folktales stay stubbornly alive there, and why visiting practitioners swear their sigils bite harder in the mist.
-The Strata can’t fix what it cannot clearly see, a phenomenon I circle back to in Mist-Engine Weather and Culture Woven from Mist.
+The Ioma is the most vivid counterexample because its perpetual mist and isolated communities blunt the Strata’s gaze.
+When half the day disappears into vapor the world forgets itself just enough for Ether to seep through.
+That’s why folktales stay stubbornly alive there, and why visiting practitioners swear their Words are louder in the mists.
+The Strata can’t solidify what it cannot clearly see.
+This is a topic I explore further in the Mist-Engine Weather and Culture Woven from Mist.